ReesRingrose/SPACEinvaders/ReadMe.txt

 add in if i could redo the assignment as i ran out of time towards the end it would have made the assignment way more aesthetically pleasing

+i would have also put in more commits to my git because i did most of my assignment at my dads house and he doesn't have internet

+youtube video :